Node-types, nodes-sources and nodes¶

 You will find it in the

-gen-src/GeneratedNodeSources.
-Then Roadiz calls Doctrine schema to update.
+Then Roadiz calls Doctrine update tool to migrate your database schema.

-Don’t modify the generated class!
+Do not modify the generated class.
 You’ll have to update it by the backend interface.

 Here is a schema to understand how node-types can define custom fields into node-sources: